Tofacitinib

 Vaccines

-• Pneumococcal vaccines and the yearly seasonal flu vaccinations are encouraged
+Pneumococcal, Shingrix – Inactivated Vaccine (not live) vaccines and the yearly seasonal flu vaccinations are encouraged.

-For more information on vaccination including the COVID-19 vaccination go to the Vaccinations page on the ARA website
+For more information on vaccination including the COVID-19 vaccination go to https://rheumatology.org.au/For-Patients/Adult-Medication-Information/Vaccinations-in-Rheumatology

 Surgery

-• If you require surgery for any reason, treatment wJunith tofacitinib should be stopped one week before surgery.
-It will be restarted again after the operation at a time agreed by your surgeon and rheumatologist (usually when the wound is healed).
+If you require surgery for any reason, treatment with tofacitinib should be stopped one week before surgery.
+It will be restarted again after the operation at a time agreed by your surgeon and rheumatologist.

 Use in pregnancy and when breastfeeding

-• It is important to discuss with you doctor if you are planning a pregnancy while on tofacitinib.
+• Tell your doctor if you are planning on getting pregnant when taking tofacitinib.

 • Tofacitinib should not be used during pregnancy.
 Women of childbearing potential should use effective birth control both during treatment and for at least 4 weeks after final dose of tofacitinib.